ibm-cloud-docs/watsonx-code-assistant/wca-generate-doc.md

 ## Language support and standards
 {: #wca-generate-doc-languages}

-Documentation uses these standards, depending on the code language:
+The following table lists code languages and the corresponding documentation standard for each code language.

 | Code | Documentation standard |
 | --- | --- |